philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/Past Research/self employed devs career investment.md

 **Abstract:**

-  A study of how self-employed software developers invest in their careers, and where they believe career opportunity comes from, by Philip Morgan Consulting.
+  A study of how self-employed software developers invest in their careers, and where they believe career opportunity comes from.

-  The question that motivated this study: How do self-employed software developers invest in their career?
+  The question that motivated this study: How do self-employed software developers invest in their career

   The answer: It's pretty much what you might think, but there are some surprises.

 # Key Findings